-For projects with multiple co-PIs that would be submitted as Collaborative full proposals, the preliminary proposal should be submitted by ONLY the lead institution.
-The collaborative partners should be indicated in the list of personnel on the first page of the Project Description (see below).
+For projects with multiple PIs that would be submitted as Collaborative Research Proposals, the preliminary proposal should be submitted by ONLY the lead institution.
+The title should begin with the phrase "IOS Preliminary Proposal: Collaborative Research:" The collaborative partners should be indicated in the list of personnel on the first page of the Project Description (see below).

 Preliminary proposals must contain the items listed below and adhere strictly to the specified page limitations.
 No additional information may be provided as an appendix or by links to Web pages.
 Figures and tables must be included within the applicable page limit.
-All elements of the proposal, including legends and tables, must meet the formatting requirements for font size, characters per inch, margins, etc. as specified in the GPG.
-In brief, proposals should have 1" margins all around the page, no more than 6 lines of text per inch, and use no smaller than 10 point font (except in figures when absolutely required).
+All elements of the proposal, including legends and tables, must meet the formatting requirements for font, font size, characters per inch, margins, etc. as specified in the GPG, Chapter 2, Sections A-B. In brief, proposals should have 1" margins all around the page, no more than 6 lines of text per inch, and use no smaller than 10 point font (except in figures when absolutely required).
 No adjustments to line spacing, kerning, margins, or other layout options can be used to circumvent the established page limitation.
 Preliminary proposals that fail to adhere to these formatting and page limitation requirements may be returned without review.